railsbridge-boston/railsbridge-boston/views/curriculum/commit_and_push_to_heroku_again.markdown

     create    db/migrate/20121105020720_add_votes_user_id.rb
     ```

-2. Open the migration that was just created and edit it so it looks like this:
+2. Open the migration file that was just created and edit it so it looks like this:

     ```ruby
     class AddVotesUserId < ActiveRecord::Migration